karimifarzam/karimifarzam.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Please stay tuned to this page for descriptions of my teaching roles.
+Will be updated soon!
 nav: true
 nav_order: 6
 ---

-Please stay tuned to this page for descriptions of my teaching roles.
-Will be updated soon!